Covering simple orthogonal polygons with $r$-stars: Guards, covers, and independence

-\end{definition} \begin{remark} We will not use the requirement $v'\le_\ell v$ in the proofs.
-However, it explains some of the choices in the design of \Cref{alg:main}, therefore we keep it for conceptual and didactic reasons.
-For example, the following lemma provides a nice equivalent formulation for the vision of a semi-guard. \end{remark} \begin{lemma} Let $(h,v)$ be a semi-guard and let $h'v'\in E(G)$.
+\end{definition} \begin{remark} Technically, we will not need the requirement $v'\preceq v$ in the proofs, because the elements of $G_V$ will be processed in decreasing $\prec$ order anyway.
+However, the symmetric definition explains some of the choices in the design of \Cref{alg:main}, therefore we keep it for conceptual and didactic reasons.
+For example, the following lemma provides a nice equivalent formulation for the set of edges covered by a semi-guard. \end{remark} \begin{lemma} Let $(h,v)$ be a semi-guard and let $h'v'\in E(G)$.
 Then

 \end{lemma} \begin{proof} Follows from \Cref{lemma:linear_order_intersecting_neighborhoods}. \end{proof}